Desmond Keegan

-Desmond Keegan is an Irish academic.
+Desmond Keegan is an Irish academic in the field of education.

 Education

-He attended the University College Dublin where he pursued a BA in Classical European Civilization and his MA in Medieval European Civilization.
-Keegan laid the foundations differentiating Distance Education from regular study.
+He attended the University College Dublin where he pursued a BA in Classical European Civilization and his MA (Master of Arts) in Medieval European Civilization.
+Keegan laid the foundations differentiating distance education from regular study.
 In 1979 he initiated the international journal Distance Education, which is now in its 36th year of publication.
-This was the first publication of its kind to focus on Distance Education as a new area of scholarship.
+This was the first publication of its kind to focus on distance education as a new area of scholarship.
 Keegan proposed some of the fundamental issues that are still outstanding.
 Some of the issues include The Role of Time Synchronous Technology, Access Equity and Social Impact of Distance Education, Didactics or Skills Required by Learners and Teachers in using Electronic Technology and The Market and Willingness of Students to Partake in Electronic Classrooms.

 Academic career

 Publications

 Keegan's doctoral thesis was published by Groom Helm named Foundations of Distance Education in 1986.
 In 1990 the second edition was published by Routledge followed by the third in 1996.
 This was translated into Italian in 1994 and Chinese in 1997.
 His work was also chosen as a set text for the Open University of the United Kingdom for the MA in Open and Distance Education in 1997.
 In his extended work in 1996 he laid the foundation of Distance Education different from regular study.

 He has published ten books on distance education and related subjects:

 Keegan, D. (1984) (with Börje Holmberg and David Sewart) Distance Education: international perspectives.
 London: Croom Helm, (1988) London and New York: Routledge (2nd edition).

 Keegan, D. (1985) (with Francesco Lata) L’università a distanza.
 Riflessioni e proposte per un nuovo modello di università.
 (The distance university.
 Reflections and proposals for a new university model).
 Milano: Franco Angeli.

 Keegan, D. (1986) Foundations of distance education.
 London: Croom Helm (first edition), (1990) London and New York:Routledge (2nd edition), (1996) London and New York: Routledge (3rd edition).

 Keegan, D. (1993) Theoretical principles of distance education.
 London and New York; Routledge.

 Keegan, D. (1994) (with Keith Harry and Magnus John) Distance education: new perspectives.
 London and New York; Routledge.

 Keegan, D. (1994) The industrialisation of teaching and learning: Otto Peters on distance education.
 London and New York; Routledge.

 Keegan, D. (1997) Distance education in the European Union.
 Brussels: European Commission.

 Keegan, D. (1995) (with Gérard Weidenfeld) L’enseignnement à distance à l’aube du troisième millénaire.
 (Distance education at the dawn of the 3rd millennium).
 Futuroscope: CNED.

 Keegan, D. (2000) Yuancheng Jiaoyu Yahjiu.
 (The study of distance education).
 Shijiazhuang: Hebei Scientific and Technology Press.

 Keegan, D. (2000) Distance training: taking stock at a time of change.
 London and New York: Routledge.

 He also published 35 technical analyses of distance education, e-learning, and mobile learning.

 Various online publications between 1992 and 2003 include: